 This short video gives you some insight into Jim’s interest in biopharma and some of his motivations for developing better drugs and therapies.

 Supporting rejuvenation biotechnology

 Jim predicts that rejuvenation biotechnology will be the next mega-industry.
 He will shortly be releasing a new book co-authored with Al Chalabi and entitled Juvenescence.
-The book will be a hitchhiker’s guide to longevity, showing the reader on how to benefit from life extending technologies both personally and professionally.
-It will also be delving into the science behind rejuvenation biotechnology, presenting it in accessible and easy to read way.
+The book will be a hitchhiker’s guide to longevity, showing the reader on how to benefit from life-extending technologies both personally and professionally.
+It will also be delving into the science behind rejuvenation biotechnology, presenting it in an accessible and easy-to-read way.

-One of the great things about Jim is that, unlike many wealthy business people who rely on personal advisors to support their investment in biotechnology, he has spent a substantial amount of time familiarising himself with recent developments in biogerontology.
-During the creation of the book Jim spent many months on the road, meeting thought leaders in the field and learning about the latest developments.
-This means he is well informed about progress in the field and ideally placed to make wise investments in biotechnology – and advise other investors.
+One of the great things about Jim is that, unlike many wealthy business people who rely on personal advisors to support their investment in biotechnology, he has spent a substantial amount of time familiarizing himself with recent developments in biogerontology.
+During the creation of the book, Jim spent many months on the road, meeting thought leaders in the field and learning about the latest developments.
+Therefore, he is well informed about progress in the field and ideally placed to make wise investments in biotechnology – and advise other investors.

 Relying on his uncanny ability to identify global trends, he describes longevity as the next ‘money fountain’ and has been encouraging investment in the rejuvenation biotechnology sector.
 He recently gave this inspiring talk at the 2017 Master Investor Show.

 It is extremely positive news to see people like Jim recognize the opportunity that rejuvenation biotechnology presents and actively advocate for its development.
-Solving age-related diseases takes effort from all areas of the community and so we are very pleased to see investment experts like Jim supporting the field not only with funding, but also by writing books and encouraging others to become as enthusiastic about the field as he obviously is.
+Solving age-related diseases takes effort from all areas of the community, so we are very pleased to see investment experts like Jim supporting the field not only with funding but also by writing books and encouraging others to become as enthusiastic about the field as he obviously is.